marckean/marcseparation/_docs/the_report.md

 The mother's proposal is that the children remain at four days per fortnight or three days per fortnight and one dinner in the alternate week.
 The father's proposal is  for week about 50/50.

 As stated above, I think the children would adjust to 50/50 but would be unhappy about it and  eventually  refuse to  attend.
-The childre_n seem·  very happy  and  well-adjusted  with four nights a fortnight although as they get into high school they may do better with three nights one week from Thursday to Sunday and one evening on Thursday the following week which could work better.
+The children seem very happy  and  well-adjusted  with four nights a fortnight although as they get into high school they may do better with three nights one week from Thursday to Sunday and one evening on Thursday the following week which could work better.

 A whole week in the long school holidays seems long for Chloe according to the mother, so a three-week block in summer might be something to postpone until both the children are in high school.

-The mother would prefer week about throughout the long holidays and this would ·still allow the children to go to Queensland to visit the paternal grandparents.
+The mother would prefer week about throughout the long holidays and this would still allow the children to go to Queensland to visit the paternal grandparents.

-### What recommendations you can make to assist the Court in determining the time that the children should live with o. r sp end time with each parent:
+### What recommendations you can make to assist the Court in determining the time that the children should live with or spend time with each parent:

 These children love sport and do not mind structure so they should have the benefit of learning to play sports and being part of a team.
 This enriches their lives and allows them to broaden their peer group network.
 I believe that both parents need to support their attendance at weekend sport by paying for it and taking them where possible or arranging for others to take them if not.

 Children learn by modelling on their parent's behaviour.
-Both parents in this family are hardworking individuals who love their children.
+Both parents in this family are hard working individuals who love their children.
 The father's obsessional attention to detail has marred his marriage and will alienate his children unless he can relax about issues.
 Demanding children finish everything on their plate is potentially cruel and an unnecessary focus and control of food is likely to emotionally scar a child.
 Encouraging moderation in filling their plate and offering the healthiest options is a far better way of assisting a child to learn the right choices.

 Young children need their parents to do things with them even if it is boring to the parent and feels like a waste of time to them.
-Listening to and enacting the children' s choices sometimesis important in building their self-esteem.·
+Listening to and enacting the children' s choices sometimes important in building their self-esteem.·

 ### Any other matter considered relevant: